alexStaceyWarwick/lifelong-learning-system-template/README.md

 # Lifelong Learning System Template
 Welcome!
 This repository is a getting started kit for a lifelong learning system with Obsidian and Anki.
-See [tbd](https://www.jasongilbertson.com) for a detailed walkthrough and instructions on how to use.
+See [*A System for Lifelong Learning with Zettelkasten and Spaced Repetition*](https://www.jasongilbertson.com/a-system-for-lifelong-learning-with-zettelkasten-and-spaced-repetition/) for a detailed walkthrough and instructions on how to use.